- Are You Drinking Enough Water? HOT

 Members of the kingdom Protista are known as protists.
 They are solitary, single-celled eukaryotes (but some species form loose aggregations of cells called colonies).
 Animal-like protists are the protozoa; they are generally larger than bacteria and are mobile.
 Plant-like protists include several divisions of algae; these contain chlorophyll and carry on photosynthesis.

 The Fungi are a diverse group of eukaryotes that are plant-like but that cannot carry on photosynthesis.
 They serve as decomposers, absorbing nutrients from dead leaves or other organic matter in soil and water.
 Fungi produce spores during the reproductive process.
-They consist of slime molds, such as the slimy masses found on decaying leaves and wood, and the true fungi, such as molds, yeasts, mildew, and mushrooms.
+They consist of slime molds, such as the slimy masses found on decaying leaves and wood, and the true fungi, such as molds, yeasts, mildews, and mushrooms.

 Plantae (plant) and Animalia (animal) kingdoms consist of the multicellular and well-developed plants and animals we are all familiar with.
 Plant cells contain photosynthetic pigments, such as chlorophyll, and plants carry out photosynthesis.
 Animal cells lack photosynthetic pigments, so animals must obtain nutrients by eating other organisms. (-->Next)